We are deep in the trenches of festival season and everyone on my feed is armored with fanny packs, lace bralettes and glitter. Lots of glitter.

 You would be a fool to think you could get through the festival without melting into a pool of sweat.
 But we will still try our hardest to make it through the day as pleasant-smelling as possible.
 This vegan deodorant uses arrow root powder to absorb excess moisture, and grapefruit oil works to fight bacteria.
 As an added bonus, it comes in a biodegradable paper tube!

 While I cherish the euphoria experienced at a festival, there is nothing I love more than the post-festival shower.
 If you are looking to cut back on single-use plastics, I recommend a shampoo bar.
 One shampoo bar is said to provide the same amount of uses as three bottles of liquid shampoo.
 This Ethique bar contains Samoan coconut oil and coconut butter to smooth frizzy hair.
-Oh, and don’t forget their conditioner bar!
+Oh, and do not forget their conditioner bar!